-A dividend of R27.501 million was declared on 26 February 2014 in respect of the year ended 31 December 2013 (2012: R29.672 million).
+A dividend of R25,668 million was declared on 27 February 2015 in respect of the year ended 31 December 2014 (2013: R27,501 million).

-7. SUBSIDIARY COMPANIES AND COMPANIES NOT CONSOLIDATED
+7. GROUP COMPANIES

-All subsidiary companies are incorporated in the Republic of South Africa.
+All Group companies are incorporated in the Republic of South Africa.
 A register containing details of all non-trading companies is available for inspection at the registered office of the Company.

-Aggregate income after tax earned by subsidiaries amounted to R167.3 million (2012: R150.2 million), and aggregate losses amounted to R3.6 million (2012: R0.2 million).
+Aggregate income after tax earned by Group companies consolidated, amounted to R133,8 million (2013: R167,3 million), and aggregate losses amounted to R2,1 million (2013: R3,6 million).

-The principal consolidated subsidiary companies are as follows:
+The principal consolidated companies are as follows: